ecofemme/gst-tally/README.md

 ## Day-to-Day Usage

+**Note**: These instructions assume you're processing orders once per month.
+Adjust date ranges accordingly if you process more or less frequently.

 ### Step 1: Export Payment Gateway Data (for Foreign Currency Orders)

 The converter automatically handles currency conversion using actual payout amounts from payment gateways.